B-Side Ourselves: Release and promotion

-"Delivering the Goods" is a live recording and features Judas Priest singer Rob Halford sharing lead vocals with Sebastian Bach.
-The track was released as a promotional single and was later included on the A Tribute to the Priest album, while a different recording, again featuring Halford, was released on Skid Row's live EP Subhuman Beings on Tour.
+"Delivering the Goods" is a live recording Phoenix, Arizona on 17 March 1992 and features Judas Priest singer Rob Halford sharing lead vocals with Sebastian Bach.
+The track was released as a promotional single and was later included on the A Tribute to the Priest album, while a different 1992 live recording - from MTV Studios, again featuring Halford, was released on Skid Row's live EP Subhuman Beings on Tour.

 "Psycho Therapy" features a guest appearance from Faster Pussycat's Taime Downe on backing vocals.
 Music videos were made for "Psycho Therapy" (which features a guest appearance of Joey Ramone from Ramones as an elevator operator) and "Little Wing", the latter of which was also released as a promo single.
 Both music videos feature on the Skid Row video album No Frills Video.

 Live performances of "Psycho Therapy" and "C'mon and Love Me" feature on the Skid Row video album Road Kill.
 "C'mon and Love Me" was also released as a promo single and featured a rare music video from the band.